woman talking to a doctor

 The seizures occur spontaneously and may often also be associated with a high temperature or a hot environment.

-This syndrome is often associated with difficult to treat seizures, intellectual and behavioural difficulties and a range of other problems.
+This syndrome is often associated with difficult to treat seizures, intellectual and behavioural difficulties, and a range of other problems.
 Dravet syndrome is lifelong, though different aspects may emerge or change as time goes on.

 Juvenile myoclonic epilepsy (JME)

-This syndrome starts between the ages of 12 and 18.
+This syndrome usually starts between the ages of 12 and 18.
 Many children have different types of seizure:

 • myoclonic seizures (brief muscle jerks) in the upper body